UEABIO/data-sci-v1/docs/05-data-wrangling-part-2.md

 <img src="05-data-wrangling-part-2_files/figure-html/unnamed-chunk-37-1.png" width="100%" style="display: block; margin: auto;" />

-To convert a character or numeric column to class factor, you can use any function from the `forcats` package (many are detailed below).
+To convert a character or numeric column to class factor, you can use any function from the `forcats` package.
 They will convert to class factor and then also perform or allow certain ordering of the levels - for example using `forcats::fct_relevel()` lets you manually specify the level order.
 The function `as_factor()` simply converts the class without any further capabilities.

-The `base R` function `factor()` converts a column to factor and allows you to manually specify the order of the levels, as a character vector to its levels = argument.
+The `base R` function `factor()` converts a column to factor and allows you to manually specify the order of the levels, as a character vector to its `levels =` argument.

 Below we use `mutate()` and `fct_relevel()` to convert the column flipper_range from class character to class factor.